WltrH/WltrH/README.md

 In 2009, I took the plunge and started studying again to become a developer.

-After 3 years as a developer, my career led me to Project Management where I worked for almost 10 years as a Project Manager and lately as a Product Manager in different fields.
+After 3 years as a developer, my career led me to project management where I worked for almost 10 years as a Project Manager and lately as a Product Manager in different fields.

 Since the beginning of the year 2022 I decided to come back to the world of development especially in the Blockchain and data analysis environments.